Eddie Murphy returns to 'SNL' as Mister Robinson, Gumby and Buckwheat - KTVZ

 “I became the biggest star in television, and then I quit,” Chapelle told Murphy.

-In terms of sketches, Murphy brought back some of greatest hits including “Mister Robinson’s Neighborhood.”
+In terms of sketches, Murphy brought back a few of his greatest hits including “Mister Robinson’s Neighborhood.”

 “It’s a beautiful day in the neighborhood, it’s a beautiful day for a neighbor.
 Could you be mine?
 Would you be mine?”
 Murphy as Mister Robinson sang.
 “I was gone for a bit, but now I’m alright.
 My neighbors were all black, but now they white.”